-D.8.1 Measurement
+D.8.1 FFT measurement

-The power spectral density of the sound of interest at the microphone position shall be determined for the same mode(s) of operation and measurement conditions as used for the measurement(s) in 8.
-Zoom analysis may be used with the centre frequency of the zoom band corresponding, approximately, to the frequency of the discrete tone, and the width of the zoom band equal to about 4 times the width of the critical band.
-The notes in D.7.1 also apply in this case.
+The operating procedures for the FFT analyzer shall be followed to acquire the power spectral density (or sound pressure level) of the signal at the measurement position, for the same mode(s) of operation and measurement conditions as used for the measurements in 8.7, employing the Hanning time window and rms averaging (linear averaging).
+No frequency weighting, such as A-weighting, shall be applied to the signal fed to the FFT analyzer.
+The FFT analysis shall use a sufficient number of averages to provide an analysis time satisfying 8.7.2.
+Zoom analysis should be used with the centre frequency of the zoom band corresponding, approximately, to the frequency of the discrete tone, and the width of the zoom band equal to about 4 times the width of the critical band.